yzqtdu/vanilla-webpage-cli/README.md

 |———— tsconfig.json (when using typescript)
 ```

-With previously installed templates, it's convinient to start development and build for production.
+With pre-installed templates, it's convinient to start development and build for production.

 ### out-of-box tools